lblod/frontend-embeddable-notule-editor/docs/configuration.md

 - `ui: { expandInsertMenu: false }`: Whether to automatically open the "insert" sidebar menu upon load.
 - `table: { inlineBorderStyle: { width: '1px', style: 'solid', color: '#000' }`: Styles to be applied to table borders in the editor and when exporting HTML (e.g. by copying to the clipboard).
 If not specified, a thin border is shown in the editor but not exported.
 - `table: { rowBackgrounds: { even: 'white', odd: 'whitesmoke' } }`: Configuration of row background colors.
 Allows for specifying alternating row colors.
 Rows use 1-based indexing.
 - `image: { allowBase64Images: true}`: Will enable the pasting of base64 images embedded into the document, also enables a plugin to check if the paste size is too big.
-By default the paste limit will be 100kb and will throw an error to the console if surpased.
+By default the paste limit will be 100kb and will throw an error to the console if surpassed.
 - `image: { allowBase64Images: true, pasteLimit: 2000000, onLimitReached: () => console.error('You can only paste up to 2 MB')}`: You have 2 options to configure the paste size limit plugin, first the pasteLimit which will determine in bytes the limit of size the user can paste, if this limit is surpased the onLimitReached function will be called, which allows to show appropiate feeback to the user of your app.